Swimming through Echo Canyon

 Route Information:

 From the Weeping Rock Picnic Area (N37° 16' 16", W112° 56' 18"), take the paved East Rim Trail towards Observation Point and Cable Mountain.
-The route snakes up the side of the mountain, past the Hidden Canyon Trail, crosses Echo Canyon and climbs toward the rim.
+The route snakes up the side of the mountain, past the Hidden Canyon Trail (N37° 16' 08", W112° 56' 14"), crosses Echo Canyon (N37° 16' 21", W112° 55' 56") and climbs toward the rim.
 The hike up offers a good look into a section of the Echo Canyon Narrows.
 Two miles and approximately one hour from the Weeping Rock Trailhead the Observation Point and Cable Mountain trails separate.
 The junction is signed (N37° 16' 26", W112° 55' 38").
-Take the right (south) fork toward Cable Mountain.
+Take the south (right) fork towards Cable Mountain.

 Near the mid-point of your route you will encounter a small deep pothole followed immediately by a short rappel into a large deep pothole.
 These two deep potholes can be a little difficult to exit under certain conditions and are often referred to as semi-keeper potholes.
-Two people will not have trouble exiting these pothole, most people are able to climb out solo with some effort.
+Two people will not have trouble exiting these potholes, most people are able to climb out solo with some effort.

 After the final rappel the slots personality changes from technical to beautiful.
 The slot opens up at an intersection and than narrows back up to form the "Echo Chamber".
 The acoustics in this section of the canyon are fantastic so give it a good yell.
 There is some downclimbing and wading through this section of canyon but nothing very difficult.